Zues0P/HACKITUP_mh/README.md

 (QuadCoders) : We have chosen to work on making a platform on Mental Health.

-Please refer to our folder HAckItUp - QuadCoders for all content.
+Please refer to our folder HackItUp - QuadCoders for all content.